 I kicked off my first solo trip abroad end of summer 2014 by going to London, and late that same year I went to Germany and Austria.
 I hadn’t figured out who I was yet (not sure we ever figure it out fully), but my wanderlust was in full swing.
 Trips to Italy, France, Thailand, South America, as well as around the US have since followed.
 In 2016 I moved to Washington and fell in love with all things outdoors, which has changed the way I travel for the foreseeable future, if not forever.

 Why did I start this blog?
 Because I know it can be hard, scary, and uncomfortable to think about going on a solo adventure…let alone actually doing it…especially if you were headed down one path in life and now find yourself going in another direction.

-I want to share my travel and hiking stories with the hope of inspiring you to get out and embark on a trip, a hike, or any adventure that you’ve been thinking about but have been scared to commit to.
-I want to share my crazy fears with you (which inspired my first blog post) so you don’t feel alone with your crazy fears, and to know that it’s ok to have them as long as you don’t let it stop you from doing that thing you want to do!
-I’ll share what places I stayed in, what gear and what strategies worked for me, what books got me through the long flights.
+I’m sharing my travel and hiking stories with the hope of inspiring you to get out and embark on a trip, a hike, or any adventure that you’ve been thinking about but have been afraid to commit to.
+I’ll share my crazy fears (which inspired my first blog post) so you don’t feel alone with your crazy fears, and to know it’s ok to have them as long as you don’t let it stop you from doing that thing you want to do!

 I can’t promise what worked for me will work for you too, but I do promise what I share will at least be real, honest, more than likely grammatically incorrect, mixed with a little bit of humor and a little bit of cursing too (that’s just how I roll).
 Oh, and if nothing else, I will be sharing a ton of pics of my super sweet, cute as hell, adventure partner, and best all-around Golden Retriever, Sophie!